mismih/learning-journal/README.md

 ## Code written:
 - Did some leetcode
 - Made `strlen` function in assembly
+- Made data structures & algorithms roadmap (theory and problems)
+- started with arrays and vectors

 ## Plans for tommorow:
-- start learning data structures & algorithms
+- Linked list (singly/double, head/tails, insert/delete)
 - Do more c++ and asm